RedHatWorkshops/openshiftv3-ops-workshop/assigning_users_to_project_roles.md

 ## Step 2

 Now we will assign the user `user-1` to be able to view the project `project1`.
-We will do this with the `oc policy` command as the `system:admin` user.
+We will do this with the `oc policy` command as the `system:admin` or another user with cluster-admin priviliges.

 ```
 # oc whoami